 Jeff Korsmo Career Highlights

-28 years as administrator at Mayo Clinic in Rochester, Minn., and Jacksonville, Fla.
+28 years as administrator at Mayo Clinic in Rochester, MN., and Jacksonville, Fl.

 Seven years as chief administrative officer for Mayo Clinic in Rochester

 Led efforts to improve the quality of care and to reduce administrative expenses